HOS 137 : Events Managment and Marketing

-1. Identify and arrange the implementation of all essential utility and marketing needs.
-2. Identify the staging and equipment needs to facilitate the functional requirements of the event.
+1. Arrange the implementation of all essential utility and marketing needs.
+2. Identify the staging and equipment needs for the functional requirements of the event.
 3. Select the designs, equipment, and providers for the illumination and decorative lighting needs of an event.
-4. Identify the food and beverage needs of the audience, participants, staff, and other stakeholders at an event.
-5. Identify, analyze, and prepare response plans for risks associated with the event project.
-6. Prepare reports that facilitate the timely and efficient distribution of information to event stakeholders.
+4. Identify the food and beverage needs of all the stakeholders at an event.
+5. Prepare response plans for risks associated with the event project.
+6. Facilitate the timely and efficient distribution of information to event stakeholders.
 7. Integrate the various perspectives of sustainability into event planning.

 Overview